tantaman/tantaman.github.io/_drafts/2021-02-08-reactive-markdown.markdown

 <br/>
 ### v0.1

 The first version of `reactive markdown` is "JavaScript first."
 In other words, you author everything in a JS file.
-This made prototyping dead simple, but the ergonomics are still not ideal.

-Lets look at some examples.
+The next phase will likely end up being an extension, or re-write, of a markdown parser to make this "markdown first."

+Why?
+A javascript-first is slightly awkward due to having to stick markdown into JS templates and, when writing a blog entry, the majority of characters being written are Markdown not JS.

+Anyway, on to some actual reactive markdown!

 <div id="doc"></div>